 – Moshe Feldenkrais

-Oppositional movement is essential to healthy organization and played a significant role in Dr. Moshe Feldenkrais’ compositional strategies in both his Functional Integration, and in his Awareness Through Movement lessons.
+Oppositional movement is essential to healthy organization and played a significant role in Dr. Moshe Feldenkrais’ compositional strategies in both his Functional Integration and Awareness Through Movement lessons.
 As human beings in motion, we rely on our internal counterbalancing mechanisms to help us maintain our equilibrium in space, from one moment to the next.
 With good organization, as some parts of our self move forward, other parts move backward, enabling our center of mass to stay over our base of support.
 When our capacity for oppositional movement is inhibited, significant stress is placed on our musculature, and our comfort and ease of movement is severely compromised.

-In this beautifully filmed workshop, Olena Nitefor and David Zemach-Bersin present original Awareness Through Movement and Functional Integration to demonstrate and evoke the reorganizing effect of oppositional movement in a variety of orientations including working with rollers, sitting and prone.
-This program will help you to restore your own capacity for counterbalance within action, and will increase the potency of your Functional Integration lessons.
+In this beautifully filmed workshop, Olena Nitefor and David Zemach-Bersin present original Awareness Through Movement and Functional Integration to demonstrate and evoke the reorganizing effect of oppositional movement in a variety of orientations including working with rollers, sitting, and prone.
+This program will help you to restore your own capacity for counterbalance within action and will increase the potency of your Functional Integration lessons.

 Curious?
 Watch this FREE FI® demo with Olena Nitefor, "The Full Mobility of the Spine."
 Check out another demo and two ATM lessons from the workshop.